build-on-aws/content/tutorials/search-analyze-using-sql-with-amazon-opensearch/index.md

 ## Conclusion
 We covered the capabilities, benefits and typical use-cases for Amazon OpenSearch.
 To gain understanding of how data can be easily searched in OpenSearch using SQL, we ingested sample data in OpenSearch and then ran a set of simple and complex SQL queries on this data.

 SQL support is very important in the real-world of OpenSearch application developers and end users because it provides an easy mechansim for application builders and data analysts to query the data in OpenSearch.
-By using SQL functions and joins between tables (although joins can be a drag on performance for large tables) developers can reduce development times because more complex searches can be accomplished with lesser amount of code.
-Also it fulfils a key requirement of allowing a non-programmatic way of accessing and analyzing OpenSearch data via SQL from BI Query and reporting tools.
+By using a combination of SQL operators, SQL functions and joins between tables (A Note of Caution: Table Joins are expensive operations from the performance perspective especially for large tables) developers can reduce development times because more complex searches can be accomplished with lesser amount of code.
+Also it fulfils a key requirement of allowing a non-programmatic way (instead of REST API) of accessing and analyzing OpenSearch data via SQL from BI Query and reporting tools.

 ## Next Steps